codeamancoder/pstonv2/wp-content/plugins/gotmls/readme.txt

 * First versions available for WordPress (code removed, no longer compatible).

 == Upgrade Notice ==

+= 4.16.53 =
+Fixed the details window to scrolls to the highlighted code, set default Potential Threat scan to disabled, and encoded definitions array for DB storage.

 = 4.16.49 =
 Fixed syntax error in the XMLRPC patch for newer versions of Apache.